 How did I start my interest in ethnic and regional food?
 I think this partly has to do with my family’s background; my parents are Vietnamese-born Chinese, and my grandparents lived in Canton, Hong Kong, and Cambodia before settling in South Vietnam.
 I’ve always been around Chinese and Vietnamese foods.
 When I was a freshman in college, a friend introduced me to Korean food.
 I fell in love with the hot soup and side dishes!

 I later took a food culture class for upper division GE, where one of the assignments was to go to ethnic restaurants, supermarkets, and festivals that I’d never been to, and write a journal entry about it.
 I yelped all sorts of ethnic restaurants and supermarkets, and bookmarked a long list of places to try.
 The class made me more aware of European and Middle Eastern restaurants in the Bay Area.
-It also made me try Cambodian and Moroccan restaurants.
+It also made me check out Cambodian and Moroccan restaurants.

 Since the food culture class, I’ve bookmarked a bunch of other ethnic restaurants, including

 Nepalese and Peruvian which has yet to be taken off!
 I want explore and taste the many different regional cuisines, from all over the world.
 I want to try more ethnic restaurants in the Bay Area.
 I eat mostly Asian and American food, so I also want to get out of my comfort zone and try more European, Southern American, and African dishes!